 environmental variability combine to influence different types of ecological stability.

-Recent and ongoing research projects include: (i) understanding the frequency distributions arising from different methods of generating coloured, stochastic environmental variation (with Lasse Ruokolainen); (ii) identifying and correcting the bias that arises in population models during statistical estimation of environmental covariates (with Andreas Lindén); (iii) developing and applying non-linear statistical models to demonstrate how coexistence can be influenced by long term climate change in sympatric, competing bird species (with Nils Chr.
-Stenseth and Joel Durant), (iv) investigating fisheries discards as a coloured resource for endangered Mediterranean seabird populations (with Daniel Oro), (v) Contrasting different intrinsic dynamics with linear and non-linear methods in classical Diversity–Biomass Stability models, (with Veijo Kaitala, Jouni Laakso and Lasse Ruokolainen), (vi) Integrating ecosystem resilience into coastal planning for the persistence of natural flood protection and wetland ecosystem services, as part of the RESILCOAST project with colleagues at Bangor and Cardiff Universities.
+Recent and ongoing research projects include: (i) investigating eco-evolutionary dynamics in stage-structured populations, collaborating with Steve Sait (University of Leeds) and his Podia moth system (NERC funded) (ii) understanding the frequency distributions arising from different methods of generating coloured, stochastic environmental variation (with Lasse Ruokolainen); (iii) identifying and correcting the bias that arises in population models during statistical estimation of environmental covariates (with Andreas Lindén); (iv) developing and applying non-linear statistical models to demonstrate how coexistence can be influenced by long term climate change in sympatric, competing bird species (with Nils Chr.
+Stenseth and Joel Durant), (v) investigating fisheries discards as a coloured resource for endangered Mediterranean seabird populations (with Daniel Oro), (vi) Contrasting different intrinsic dynamics with linear and non-linear methods in classical Diversity–Biomass Stability models, (with Veijo Kaitala, Jouni Laakso and Lasse Ruokolainen), (vii) Integrating ecosystem resilience into coastal planning for the persistence of natural flood protection and wetland ecosystem services, as part of the RESILCOAST project with colleagues at Bangor and Cardiff Universities.

 Before moving to Swansea, I worked with the Population Ecology Group at IMEDEA in Mallorca (2009-12), whose work focuses on the demography of endangered species, with particular emphasis on Mediterranean seabirds and reptiles.
 I am interested in the best ways to address species- and spatial interactions with environmental variation in ecology.
 I aimed to link the theoretical work with the PEG's more applied approach to population biology, through mathematical modelling, time-series anaylsis and the development of appropriate statistical models.